opendocsg/slw-judgments-backfill/2014_SGCA_20/report.md

 **Introduction**

 1       This is an appeal by the husband against the orders made by the High Court judge (“the Judge”) in relation to the division of matrimonial assets and maintenance for the wife and children.
-The Judge’s grounds of decision may be found at _Thery Patrice Roger v Tan Chye Tee_ [2013] SGHC 191 (“the GD”).
+The Judge’s grounds of decision may be found at _Thery Patrice Roger v Tan Chye Tee_ <span class="citation">[2013] SGHC 191</span> (“the GD”).

 **Background**